We

 sp. nov.
 ‘Naivasha’

-mostly seen in the Lake Luhondo in Rwanda.
-The fish was not recorded
+and mostly seen in the Lake Luhondo in Rwanda.
+The fish was not

-to the family Poeciliidae.
-It is mostly seen in eastern Madagascar
+belongs to the family Poeciliidae.
+It is mostly seen in eastern

-and its natural habitats were rivers and swamps.
-It was extinct due
+Madagascar and its natural habitats were rivers and swamps.
+It

 Ptychochromis